robertduplock/scifibooks.club/content/en/reviews/typhon-pact-1-zero-sum-game-book-review.md

 The story builds upon a couple of Deep Space Nine episodes, namely S06E09 _Statistical Probabilities_ and S07E05 _Chrysalis_.
 In the latter episode, Julian Bashir helps a woman named Sarina who, like him, was genetically enhanced as a child.
 She is a dead-eyed mute until Bashir works some medical magic and she awakens to the world.
 He falls in love with her, but gets a bit too hot and heavy a bit too quickly, and ultimately pushes her away.

+Sarina is sweet and naive in the show, highly intelligent and intellectually curious.
+And now, in _Zero Sum Game_, she is a cold-hearted killer bitch, having drunk the Section 31 kool-aid — willing to deck the halls with dead bodies and emotionally manipulate Bashir into doing Section 31's dirty work.

 ![](/uploads/typhon_pact_1_zero_sum_game_book_review.jpeg)

 Sarina is sweet and naive in the show, highly intelligent and intellectually curious.
 And now, in _Zero Sum Game_, she is a cold-hearted killer bitch, having drunk the Section 31 kool-aid — willing to deck the halls with dead bodies and emotionally manipulate Bashir into doing Section 31's dirty work.